faithfm/laravel-auth0-pattern/README.md

-The key files required/provided are:
+The structure of the key files provided by this package (and each of the child packages) is:

 [![structure-of-pattern](docs/structure-of-pattern.png)](https://www.canva.com/design/DAGEfYrNYng/rDMsUUS3jrcCMHGQLHMu3g/edit)